The SaaS Podcast

 He says to me ‘Patrick, Patrick, Patrick.
 Stop for a second!
 Is what you what to spend the next 5 years of your life on, optimizing scheduling at dentist's offices?'
 I said ‘No, of course not!
 I don't care about scheduling at dentist's offices, but this is a really great business.'
 He was like ‘Stop now!
 You're clearly not passionate about this.
 Do something you love.'

 ‘And I did not listen to his advice.
 That was a mistake.'

-The key lesson for me here was to be honest with yourself.
-If you’re not truly passionate about what you’re working today, then it will be even harder to get motivated tomorrow.
-Can you see yourself waking up year after year and being excited to work on that business.
+The key lesson for me here was, to be honest with yourself.
+If you’re not truly passionate about what you’re working on today, then it will be even harder to get motivated tomorrow.
+Can you see yourself waking up year after year and being excited to work on that business?
 If not, then the sooner you figure that out the better.

 3. You don’t need a software product to launch your business